sbmlteam/sbml-test-suite/trunk/test-suite/src/front-ends/new-standalone/testsuite-ui/README.txt

 The Ant configuration understands the following commands.
 All outputs are placed in the directory "dist".

   ant jar
     Creates a self-contained jar file.
 Whether it is 32-bit or 64-bit is determined automatically based on the current platform.
 The result can be executed using "jar -jar sbmltestrunner.jar"

   ant app
-    Creates *two* executable applications that wrap the jar file, one executable for 32-bit and another for 64-bit versions of
-    the current platform.
-The result can be executed as a normal
-    application (e.g., by doing-clicking it).
-The result still
-    requires Java to be installed on the computer, however.
+    Creates *two* executable applications that wrap the jar file, one executable for 32-bit and another for 64-bit versions of the current platform.
+The result can be executed as a normal application (e.g., by doing-clicking it).
+The result still requires Java to be installed on the computer, however.

   ant dist
-    Creates a distribution with both 32-bit & 64-bit versions of
-    the application.
-The form of the distribution depends on the
-    platform currently running: on Macs, it creates a .dmg disk
-    archive, on Windows it creates a runnable .exe installer, and on Linux, it creates 3 items: a runnable binary installer, an RPM package, and a Debian .deb package.
+    Creates a distribution with both 32-bit & 64-bit versions of the application.
+The form of the distribution depends on the platform currently running: on Macs, it creates a .dmg disk archive, on Windows it creates a runnable .exe installer, and on Linux, it creates 3 items: a runnable binary installer, an RPM package, and a Debian .deb package.

-To build the executable applications and distributions ("ant jar" and "ant dist", but *not* the plain "ant jar"), you will need some additional tools, depending on the operating system:
+To build the executable applications and distributions ("ant app" and "ant dist", but *not* the plain "ant jar"), you will need some additional tools, depending on the operating system: